jimasp/behave-vsc/CONTRIBUTING.md

 	- Close vscode and run `npm run test`
 		- if the tests get stuck on debug, disable the "uncaught exceptions" breakpoint in the host vscode environment
 		- if the tests fail, see [Debugging integration tests](#debugging-integration-tests))
+### Further testing (optional, depending on your change)
-- Run standard manual UI tests:
+- Run basic manual UI tests:
 	a. start "Debug Extension - Workspace MultiRoot", then in "project 1":
 	b.
 Start a debug run of group 1 features and check that debug stop works (you may have to click it more than once)
 	c.
 Run a single test
 	d.
 Debug a single test
 	e.
 Run group 1 features
 	f.
 Run all tests and check that the run stop button works
-- Run more change-specific manual UI tests.
+- Run change-specific manual UI tests.
 After running automated tests, if you made a change that affects anything other than behave test results then you'll want to run some manual tests of the _affected areas_.
-As an example, if you changed anything that affects feature file/step file parsing or filesystem watchers or workspace settings, then you'd want to run these manual tests as a minimum.
-(Unless something fails, this process should take you less than 5 mins):
+As an example, if you changed anything that affects feature file/step file parsing or filesystem watchers or workspace settings, then you'd want to run these manual tests as a minimum:
 	1. commit your changes locally (because you are about to make file changes)
 	2. start "Debug Extension - Workspace MultiRoot", then	in "project 1":
 	3. edit a group1 feature file, change the name of the feature and save it, then: